-- Add Other Vegetables: while our family prefers the carrots and potatoes, you can use other vegetables such parsnips, turnips, celery, yellow onions, green beans, or sweet potatoes for a hearty meal.
+- Add Other Vegetables: while our family prefers carrots and potatoes, you can use other vegetables such as parsnips, turnips, celery, yellow onions, green beans, or sweet potatoes for a hearty meal.

 What is the Best Meat for Pot Roast

 When selecting the best cut of meat for a juicy pot roast, the tougher the cut, the better the pot roast.
 Tough cuts of meat have the toughest connective tissue.
 When cooked at a low temperature, the tissue breaks down, resulting in tender bites of beef.

 Options such as chuck roast, shoulder steak, boneless beef chuck roast, chuck shoulder roast, beef chuck arm, rump roast, or bottom round roast will all work for making a delicious oven-baked roast.

 But, for a good pot roast recipe, use the boneless chuck roast.
 It is generally one of the inexpensive cuts of beef and has exceptional marbling.
 Once baked in the oven, it is a juicy and tender roast.

 How Long To Cook Chuck Roast in Oven

 The exact cook time will be different every time because every roast is different.
 After searing the roast to lock in all the flavor, a chuck roast should be baked for 3 hours for a 3-pound roast.
 If using a 4 to 5-pound roast, plan on 4 hours at minimum.